 Keep in mind that it will almost certainly be more expensive for your family and loved ones if you die intestate (without a will).
 It will not only cost them monetarily, but also, much worse, emotionally as well, the process can be shockingly slow, tedious, and create unnecessary conflict.

 Think of all the information pertinent to your personal and professional life and the finances that you have on your computer.
 Think of all the important data that’s held entirely in online accounts.
 Often things like your email accounts, online banking, and storage accounts, for example, are referred to as digital assets.
 Access to these digital assets will be important for your chosen executor or trustee to handle and settle your estate.
 A solid estate plan will account for these digital assets and specify who you want to have access to all this data information in order to transfer/settle/close accounts appropriately.
 Additionally, you’ll want to have a separate, secure document or account (like LastPass, for instance) that lists your all accounts and their login information.

 Be Resolute with Revisions

 Speaking of change, remember too that state and federal laws are perpetually changing and when certain rules change, so too must your estate plan.
-Case in point?
-The “Tax Cuts and Jobs Act of 2017,” AKA the new GOP tax bill.
-For instance, the changes to the federal transfer tax exemptions could impact decisions as to if a certain type of trust is applicable.
+For instance, under the new tax law passed in 2017, the changes to the federal transfer tax exemptions could impact decisions as to if a certain type of trust is applicable.
 Again, this is where an experienced professional estate planner, whose job it is to stay up on these policy changes so you don’t have to, is beneficial.

 Check your Marks